 Once obtained the appropriate distance, the applicable distance band per each individual mobility should be chosen in the EACEA Mobility Tool.
 The tool will provide the applicable amount automatically.

-The subsistance and travel costs are presented in Annex 6 of this Guidelines.
+The subsistance and travel costs are presented in the following tables: